ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Pre-Establishment {#preestablishment}

-* Endpoint: An Endpoint represents an identifier for one side of a transport connection.
-  Endpoints can be Local Endpoints or Remote Endpoints, and respectively represent an identity that the application uses for the source or destination of a connection.
-  An Endpoint can be specified at various levels of abstraction, and an Endpoint at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).

-* Remote Endpoint: The Remote Endpoint represents the application's identifier for a peer that can participate in a transport connection; for example, the combination of a DNS name for the peer and a service name/port.

-* Local Endpoint: The Local Endpoint represents the application's identifier for itself that it uses for transport connections; for example, a local IP address and port.

-* Selection Properties: The Selection Properties consist of the options that an application can set to influence the selection of paths between the local and remote systems, to influence the selection of transport protocols, or to configure the behavior of generic transport protocol features.
-These options can take the form of requirements, prohibitions, or preferences.
-Examples of options that influence path selection include the interface type (such as a Wi-Fi connection, or a Cellular LTE connection), requirements around the largest Message that can be sent, or preferences for throughput and latency properties.
-Examples of options that influence protocol selection and configuration of transport protocol features include reliability, multipath support, and fast open support.
+* Selection Properties: The Selection Properties consist of the properties that an application can set to influence the selection of paths between the local and remote systems, to influence the selection of transport protocols, or to configure the behavior of generic transport protocol features.
+These properties can take the form of requirements, prohibitions, or preferences.
+Examples of properties that influence path selection include the interface type (such as a Wi-Fi connection, or a Cellular LTE connection), requirements around the largest Message that can be sent, or preferences for throughput and latency.
+Examples of properties that influence protocol selection and configuration of transport protocol features include reliability, multipath support, and fast open support.

 * Connection Properties: The Connection Properties are used to configure protocol-specific options and control per-connection behavior of the Transport Services system; for example, a protocol-specific Connection Property can express that if TCP is used, the implementation ought to use the User Timeout Option.
 Note that the presence of such a property does not require that a specific protocol will be used.
-In general, these properties do not explicitly determine the selection of paths or protocols, but can be used in this way by an implementation during connection establishment.
+In general, these properties do not explicitly determine the selection of paths or protocols, but can be used by an implementation during connection establishment.
 Connection Properties are specified on a Preconnection prior to Connection establishment, and can be modified on the Connection later.
 Changes made to Connection Properties after Connection establishment take effect on a best-effort basis.

 * Security Parameters: Security Parameters define an application's requirements for authentication and encryption on a Connection.
 They are used by Transport Security protocols (such as those described in {{?I-D.ietf-taps-transport-security}}) to establish secure Connections.
 Examples of parameters that can be set include local identities, private keys, supported cryptographic algorithms, and requirements for validating trust of remote identities.
 Security Parameters are primarily associated with a Preconnection object, but properties related to identities can be associated directly with Endpoints.